https://www.chefspencil.com

 Eggnog Recipe by Chef Thomas Wenger

-Shortly before Christmas a guest was asking for Eggnog to be served during her party.
-It came to me that, even though I had fond memories of eggnog being served at Christmas parties during my time spent in New York, I had never bothered to write down the recipe.
+Shortly before Christmas, a guest asked if we could serve eggnog at her party.
+It made me realize that although I have fond memories of eggnog being passed around at Christmas gatherings during my years in New York, I had never actually written down a proper recipe.

-So with the help of our bartenders and some of my kitchen staff we started to collect recipes and sample, test and taste them (and in the progress getting pretty tipsy).
+So, with the help of our bartenders and a few members of the kitchen staff, we set out to collect and test several versions—sampling, tasting, and comparing them along the way (and, admittedly, getting a little tipsy in the process).

-The eggnog recipe below is the result of this research and testing.
-This recipe is for a chilled eggnog, but eggnog is sometimes also served warm.
-The recipe is the same for both chilled and warm eggnog, but when served warm the drink is gently warmed in a water bath.
+The recipe below is the result of that testing.
+This is a chilled eggnog, though eggnog is also sometimes served warm.
+The ingredients and method remain the same; for a warm version, simply heat the finished eggnog gently in a water bath, without letting it boil.

 Egg Nog